nbentz/acculynx-code-challenge/README.md

 to make sure that local numerical ip address is the same as the servers.

 ## Install additional NodeJS modules
-run the following commands in the server folder:
+In the cmd line run the following command in the server folder:

 ```shell
 npm i mongoose express